Skip to content

 Due to the popularity of these races, these are my tips for successfully registering for your race:

-Register as Soon as Registration Opens
+Register ASAP Once Registration Opens

 Then, mark your calendar, jot it in your planner, or set an alert on your phone.
 Just do something to remind yourself to register for the race that day!